AkiJos/DMKPT/README.md

 *Yes is a utility which output's a string repeatedly until killed, Look for man page of yes.<br />
 **Make sure you run this with root user<br />

-NOTE: The scripts only identifies malicious process which masquerades as a kernenel process thread.
+NOTE: The script only identifies malicious process which masquerades as a kernenel process thread.

 This is how the output looks like: